 Besides considering your medical history and assessing your blood pressure, heart rate, and overall condition, Dr. Castello may have you undergo an electrocardiogram (ECG), an echocardiogram, or a stress echocardiogram to get more information about your heart.

-In most cases, treating the underlying cause of cardiac syncope is the best way to stop the problem.
+Treating the underlying cause of cardiac syncope is the best way to stop the problem.
 To learn more, call or book an appointment online today.